-Our Token Druid deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
+Our Token Druid deck list guide features the best Scholomance Academy deck list for Season 77 of Hearthstone (August 2020).
 Our Token Druid guide also contains Mulligan advice, card combos and strategy tips.

 In this update to our Token Druid guide, we’ve reassessed the best version of the deck you can play right now.
 It’s still full of the new minions and spells that emphasise its powers, but just know that it’s not quite as dominant as it once was a little while ago.
 We also have lots of in-depth strategy advice on how to pilot the deck in the best way possible, as well as some important Mulligan tips and a breakdown of the key card combos you need to know.